 Greg Jenner FRHistS is a British public historian with a particular interest in communicating history through pop culture.
-He is the host of the chart-topping comedy BBC podcast You’re Dead To Me (30 million downloads), the presenter of BBC Radio 4’s Past Forward: A Century of Sound, the BBC’s history podcast for children Homeschool History, and the Audible series A Somewhat Complete History of Sitting Down.
+He is the host and creator of the chart-topping comedy BBC podcast You’re Dead To Me (30 million downloads), as well as the presenter of BBC Radio 4’s Past Forward: A Century of Sound, the BBC’s history podcast for children Homeschool History, and the Audible series A Somewhat Complete History of Sitting Down.

-He is the Historical Consultant to all nine series of CBBC’s Emmy & multiple BAFTA award-winning TV comedy series Horrible Histories, being solely responsible for the factual accuracy of over 2000 sketches and 140+ comedy songs.
+He was the Historical Consultant to nine series of CBBC’s Emmy & multiple BAFTA award-winning TV comedy series Horrible Histories, being solely responsible for the factual accuracy of over 2000 sketches and 140+ comedy songs.
 He also was a key member of the team on the BAFTA-nominated film Horrible Histories: The Movie – Rotten Romans.
-He is also the consultant to a new YouTube Kids animated series based on Adam and Lisa Murphy’s comic book series.
+He is also the consultant to Corpse Talk, a new YouTube Kids animated series based on Adam and Lisa Murphy’s comic book series.

 Greg is also the author of the new book Ask A Historian (2021) which was written during Covid lockdown.
 He previously published the critically well-reviewed Dead Famous: An Unexpected History of Celebrity, From Bronze Age To Silver Screen (2020), and the bestselling A Million Years In A Day: A Curious History of Ordinary Life, From Stone Age To Phone Age (2015), which is an entertaining romp through the evolution of our daily routines.
 In November 2022, Greg’s 4th book will be published, but this time it’s written for children.
 It is a funny and colourfully-illustrated title called You Are History, all about the 50 objects children might use every day.

 In 2018 Greg was made an Honorary Research Associate at Royal Holloway, University of London.
 He also does some occasional teaching at the University of York.
 He is a Fellow of the Royal Historical Society